vanphandinh/mina-graphql-proxy/README.md

 * `MINA_GRAPHQL_PATH` the default value is **/graphql**

 ## Usages
-How to use this repo to run a public Mina GraphQL API node with the Mina node.\
+How to use this repo to run a public Mina GraphQL API node with the Mina node.

 1. Create a docker network: mina-network
 ```
 docker network create mina-network
 ```

-\2.
-Run a Mina node without block production or snark work creation on Docker
+2. Run a Mina node without block production or snark work creation on Docker

 #### Follow Docker section on this guide: https://minaprotocol.com/docs/connecting